-Thesis regulations for the Master's programmes in Artificial Intelligence and Data Science for Decision Making, approved by the Board of Examiners.
+Thesis regulations for the Bachelor's programme in Data Science and Artificial Intelligence of Maastricht University, approved by the Board of Examiners.

-These rules and regulations apply to the Master's thesis for the master's programmes in Artificial Intelligence and Data Science for Decision Making as further defined in the Education and Examination Regulations, hereinafter referred to as EER.
-The Board of Examiners can set down further specification in master's thesis regulations.
+These rules and regulations apply to the Bachelor's thesis for the Bachelor's programme in Data Science & Artificial Intelligence, as further defined in the Education and Examination Regulations, hereinafter referred to as EER.
+The Board of Examiners can set down further specification in the Bachelor's thesis regulations.